rm-hull/luma.lcd/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2017.svg?maxAge=2592000

-Python library interfacing LCD displays with the PCD8544 driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
+Python library interfacing LCD displays with the PCD8544 or ST7735 driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a Pillow-compatible drawing canvas, and other functionality to
+support:

 * scrolling/panning capability,
 * terminal-style printing,